 "The usages and practices that apply to wholesale Eurodollar accounts are moreover, well understood by all wholesale participants in the Eurodollar market ...
 Cash transactions are a feature of only an insignificant portion of total Eurodollar deposits, namely those held by small retail accounts.
 At the wholesale level, the Eurodollar market is understood by all participants to be a strictly non-cash market. ...
 All wholesale Eurodollar transactions (these occurring not just in London, but in other centres around the world as well) must, unless they involve a movement of funds from one account at a given bank to another account at that same bank, be cleared in the United States.
-The reason for this custom and usage is that the ultimate effect of the clearing of a wholesale, Eurodollar transaction is to remove dollars from the reserve account of one bank at the Fed. to the reserve account of another bank at the Fed."
+The reason for this custom and usage is that the ultimate effect of the clearing of a wholesale, Eurodollar transaction is to remove dollars from the reserve account of one bank at the Fed."